syophie/barista-buddy-milk-optimisation/README.md

 A decision model that selectively intervenes in a coffee queue to reduce milk waste while preserving drink quality, triggered by real‑time demand conditions.

-The purpose of this project is to formalise an observed triage intuition into a simple, testable algorithm:

-- Translate an operational bottleneck into a decision model
-- Define demand‑based intervention triggers (when *not* to intervene)
-- Frame a multi‑objective optimisation problem (waste vs quality)
-- Build reproducible modelling artefacts from first principles

 ---

 ## Background